Prunus maackii 'Ming'

 Other Names: Amur Chokecherry

 A spectacular accent tree with an upright oval growth habit; racemes of white flowers in spring, followed by small, glossy black cherries in late summer; yellow fall colour, and reddish-bronze bark, very showy in winter; resistant to frost cracking

 Ming Cherry features showy racemes of fragrant white flowers hanging below the branches in mid spring.
-It has emerald green foliage throughout the season.
+It has emerald green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.
-The peeling indian red bark is extremely showy and adds significant winter interest.
+The peeling antique red bark is extremely showy and adds significant winter interest.

 Ming Cherry is a deciduous tree with a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and bees to your yard.
 It has no significant negative characteristics.

 Ming Cherry is recommended for the following landscape applications;